lasmaty07/WhatsAppScraper/README.md

 # WhatsApp Scraper

 Script for getting stickers and images from a whatsapp chat, via whatsappweb.
+I created this script in order to move all my custom stickers from whatsapp to telegram.

 - This will NOT download ALL stickers from a chat, will only download cached stickers. at first instance *WhatsApp Web** just loads 14 stickers from any given chat, but if you scroll you could get all of them (not entirely tested)